waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Attempt 1: Paced island center and fruit trees thoroughly (Turn 17710-17730).
 Result: FAILED.
 No sighting triggered.
 - Hypothesis 23: Sighting is triggered on the mainland path or water, not the island itself.
 - Hypothesis 24: Sighting requires approaching from the EAST (Mahogany side).
+- Step 1: Fly to Mahogany Town.
+[DONE]
+- Step 2: Enter Route 42 from the East.
+[DONE]
+- Step 3: Surf to the island.
+[In Progress]

 # Tile Mechanics (Global)
 - FLOOR: Traversable.